SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 “Last question, I swear.
 You said you thought she liked you before you asked her, what were the signs?”
 Rainbow asked.

-"The way she acted changed, we spent more time together, her smile was more radiant.
+“The way she acted changed, we spent more time together, her smile was more radiant.
 Our hugs were longer, she hugged me tighter.
 I'd catch her staring then looking away when I noticed.
 She even blushed around me a few times.
-Looking back now it is all so clear, but at the time I didn't know if they were real or just my imagination wanting them to be real," Pinkie said.
+Looking back now it is all so clear, but at the time I didn't know if they were real or just my imagination wanting them to be real,” Pinkie said.

 “Thanks, Pinkie, you’ve helped me a lot and given me a lot to think about,” Rainbow said.